Khreshchatyk 26: Kyiv Post Office

-Sometime in the 1840's, the authorities purchased Golovinsky Palace and the surrounding land from Golovinsky.
+Sometime in the 1840s, the authorities purchased Golovinsky Palace and the surrounding land from Golovinsky.

 In 1848, the Kyiv Post Office moved from its former location at the intersection of Andreevskaya Street and Alexandrovskaya street to Khreshchatyk 26.
 At that time, the building had a height of three floors.
 The Post Office opened in the former manor house of the palace, with mail carriages stationed in its courtyard.

 In 1873, a new wing was attached to the building.

 Kyiv Telephone Exchange and the dismantling of Golovinsky Palace

 On April 1, 1886, the first state telephone exchange in Kyiv was launched on the second floor of the building, serving just 60 subscribers at the time.

 In 1886, the Kyiv Central Telephone Exchange was established at Khreshchatyk 26.

 The telephone exchange was staffed exclusively by female operators, who manually connected calls by inserting plugs into a switchboard.
 These operators were responsible not only for establishing and monitoring connections but also for ensuring sound quality and ending calls at the appropriate time.
 Upon hiring, they were required to sign a confidentiality agreement, pledging to keep the content of conversations private, as early telephone users in Kyiv were typically influential or prominent individuals.

 As demand for postal and telephone services increased, the existing facilities became insufficient.

 In 1912, construction of a new building began under the supervision of architect Oleksandr Kobelev.
 The original Golovynsky Palace was dismantled, and in its place, a four-story building was erected deeper within the courtyard.
 This new structure housed both operational facilities and an expanded telephone exchange.